shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

   };
 ```

-The `provideFunds` function is called by stakeholders when the voting period is over and the proposal is accepted.
-Any stakeholder can call the `provideFunds` and pass in the number of tokens they want to invest in the project. `releaseFunding` is called when the stakeholder has provided the requested funds and DAO is ready to transfer the funds to the receiver's address.
-Any of the stakeholders can call `releaseFunding`.
+The `provideFunds` function is called by Stakeholders when the voting period is over and the proposal is accepted.
+Any Stakeholder can call `provideFunds` and pass in the number of tokens they want to invest in the project. `releaseFunding` is called when the Stakeholder has provided the requested funds and the DAO is ready to transfer the funds to the receiver's address.
+Any of the Stakeholders can call `releaseFunding`.

-Now that we are done with the business logic of our dApp, let's start the frontend.
+Now that we are done with the business logic of our dApp, let's start with displaying the interface.

 `index.tsx` is the entry page for all the users.
-If the user is new, then we show a box and ask them to transfer MATIC token to become a member or stakeholder.
+If the user is new, then we show a box and ask them to transfer MATIC tokens to become a Member or Stakeholder.
 The UI for the same looks something like this -

 ```typescript
 // pages/index.tsx